 3. How and when do I audition for the jazz bands?

-Jazz auditions are twice a year: The first week of school and the week before winter break.
+Jazz auditions are twice a year: The first or second week of school and the week before winter break.
 For the audition you will need to prepare a scale, a song/piece/tune/etude that will show how well you can play, and sight-reading.
 Remember, this is your time to show off!

 4. I do not feel like I am a very good player, can I still be in band or orchestra?